sharma-shray/MSR/README.md

 Process:
 Important links and information:
 1. Git hub rep for source code: https://github.com/freenet/fred/commit/fc532a10a6f3090e1a09a62d804466bfeac70c5e
-2. The refernce paper was having incomplete list of commits so a finalized list of commits has been placed in the process folder along with the java files for the commits just for reference.
+2. The refernce paper[1] was having incomplete list of commits so a finalized list of commits has been placed in the process folder along with the java files for the commits just for reference.
 3. Steps to install unit test automation tool: (https://medium.com/better-programming/this-ai-tool-write-great-unit-tests-acfbfab53c09).

 Steps to reproduce: